 Quartz countertops are man-made with a specific use in mind, which means they are actually harder and more durable than granite countertops.
 The fact that you don’t need to seal quartz countertops says a lot about their durability and stamina.
 Synthetically made of ninety-three percent natural quartz stone and seven percent resin, quartz countertops are scratch-resistant and nearly indestructible.
 Also, quartz countertops aren’t porous so they are easy to maintain and keep them bacteria-free.

-Learn How to Choose the Right Kitchen Countertop Material.
+How to Choose the Right Kitchen Countertop Materials?

 Quartz vs Granite Countertops Hygiene Comparison